MingLee17/automation_python/README.md

 # automation_python
-This repository contains Python automation scripts.
+This repository houses a Python automation project that I developed to streamline and improve daily tasks.